excellalabs/modern-java/README-chapter-07.md

 ## Agenda

-- **Recap** (START RECORING)
+- **Recap** (START RECORDING)
     - Got to here in chapter 7
 - **Today:**
+    - Recap chapter 7
-    - Finish chapter 7 - Spliterator, chapter 8
+    - Finish chapter 7 - Spliterator, chapter 8 (Collection API enhancements)
-- **Next time:** Chapter 9
+- **Next time:** Chapter 9 - Refactoring, testing, debugging with the new constructs

 ### 7.3.
 Spliterator

-The above process of splitting into subtasks was done automatically for you when you used a parallel stream in that chapter, using the `Spliterator`.
+tl;dr

-- "Splitable iterator" added in Java 8
+- Another new interface added to Java 8
+- Name stands for "splitable iterator"
+- Designed to traverse elements in a source in parallel
-- You may not have to develop your own, but understanding is helpful as before
+- you may not have to develop your own Spliterator in practice, understanding how to do so will give you a wider understanding about how parallel streams work
-    - Java 8 provides default methods implemetations of `spliterator()` for all the data structures in the Collections Framework
+- The Collection interface now provides a default method `spliterator()` which returns a Spliterator object, for all the data structures in the Collections Framework

+The process of splitting into subtasks was done automatically for you when you used a parallel stream in that chapter, using the `Spliterator`.

 _Listing 7.3.
 The Spliterator interface_